garlicdevs/Fruit-API/README.md

 * **Portability**: The framework can work properly in different operating systems such as Windows, Linux, and Mac OS.

-* **Interoperability**: We keep in mind that the framework should work with any deep learning libraries such as PyTorch, Tensorflow, Keras, etc. Researchers would define the neural network architecture in the config file by using their favourite libraries.
-Instead of implementing a lot of deep RL algorithms, we provide a flexible way to integrate with existing deep RL libraries.
+* **Interoperability**: We keep in mind that **Fruit API** should work with any deep learning libraries such as PyTorch, Tensorflow, Keras, etc. Researchers would define the neural network architecture in the config file by using their favourite libraries.
+Instead of implementing a lot of deep RL algorithms, we provide a flexible way to integrate existing deep RL libraries.

-* **Generality**: The framework supports different disciplines in reinforement learning such as: multiple objectives, multiple agents, and human-machine interaction.
+* **Generality**: The framework supports different disciplines in reinforement learning such as multiple objectives, multiple agents, and human-agent interaction.

-We implemented a set of deep RL baselines in different disciplines as sample references:
+We also implemented a set of deep RL baselines in different RL disciplines as follows.

 *Value-based deep RL*:

  * Deep Q-Network (DQN)
  * Double DQN
- * Duel DQN
+ * Dueling network with DQN
- * Prioritized Experience Replay (Proportional-based approach)
+ * Prioritized Experience Replay (proportional approach)
  * DQN variants (asynchronous/synchronous method)

 *Policy-based deep RL*: